h3dema/awesome-gaussian-regression/README.md

 ## Books

-* Gramacy, R. B. (2020).
-Surrogates: Gaussian Process Modeling, Design, and Optimization for the Applied Sciences.
+* Gramacy, R. B. (2020). **Surrogates: Gaussian Process Modeling, Design, and Optimization for the Applied Sciences**.
 CRC Press.
-* Kocijan, J. (2016).
-Modelling and control of dynamic systems using Gaussian process models.
+* Kocijan, J. (2016). **Modelling and control of dynamic systems using Gaussian process models**.
 Springer International Publishing.
+  - The main contribution of this book (for me) is in Chapter 4, which describes control methods based on GP models that were already published in the literature.
-* Lifshits, M. (2012).
-Lectures on Gaussian processes.
+* Lifshits, M. (2012). **Lectures on Gaussian processes**.
 In Lectures on Gaussian Processes (pp. 1-117).
 Springer, Berlin, Heidelberg.
+  - The book can be grouped into two blocks.
+The first chapters show essentials of the classical theory of Gaussian processes, while the later chapters present important issues, such as small deviations, expansions, and quantization of processes.
-* Ibragimov, I. A., & Rozanov, Y. A. E. (2012).
-Gaussian random processes.
+* Ibragimov, I. A., & Rozanov, Y. A. E. (2012). **Gaussian random processes**.
 Springer Science & Business Media.
-* Shi, J. Q., & Choi, T. (2011).
-Gaussian process regression analysis for functional data.
+* Shi, J. Q., & Choi, T. (2011). **Gaussian process regression analysis for functional data**.
 CRC Press.
-* Ounpraseuth, S. T. (2008).
-Gaussian processes for machine learning.
+* Ounpraseuth, S. T. (2008). **Gaussian processes for machine learning**.
-* Dym, H., & McKean, H. P. (2008).
-Gaussian processes, function theory, and the inverse spectral problem.
+* Dym, H., & McKean, H. P. (2008). **Gaussian processes, function theory, and the inverse spectral problem**.
 Courier Corporation.
-* Williams, C. K., & Rasmussen, C. E. (2005).
-Gaussian processes for machine learning.
+* Williams, C. K., & Rasmussen, C. E. (2005). **Gaussian processes for machine learning**.
 Cambridge, MA: MIT press.
   - My personal favorite book on the topic.

 ## Videos